electrolux-oss/sanity-plugin-media/README.md

 > This plugin is for **Sanity Studio v4**.
 > This is a forked version of Sanitys own [Media Plugin (v4.0.0)](https://github.com/sanity-io/sanity-plugin-media)

+## :warning: Breaking changes - (v2.0.0 &rarr; v3.0.0)
+### **v2 → v3**

+This release upgrades the plugin’s peer dependency from **React 18** to **React 19**.
+Projects using this plugin must update to React 19 before upgrading to v3.

 ## What is it?

-A Sanity Studio v3 plugin that extends media handling capabilities with custom enhancements, based on a fork of an original plugin by Sanity.io.
+A Sanity Studio v4 plugin that extends media handling capabilities with custom enhancements, based on a fork of an original plugin by Sanity.io.

 A convenient way to browse, manage and refine your [Sanity](https://www.sanity.io/) assets.